2024 AIME II Problems

 Solution:

-A two-digit number in base is with and and the condition says where Then so Note Conversely, for any with and setting and gives and hence exactly one -eautiful integer So the count equals the number of with
+A two-digit number in base is with and and the condition says where Then so Note Conversely, for any with and divisible by setting and gives and hence exactly one -eautiful integer So the count equals the number of with

 Let Since and are coprime, each prime power dividing must divide or so by the Chinese remainder theorem there are solutions modulo where is the number of distinct prime factors of Among the representatives only falls outside our range (and qualifies), so the count is